mwalczyk/unfold/README.md

 ### Limitations

-Determining whether _every_ convex polyhedra has a net is still an unsolved problem (known as "Dürer's conjecture," whom this project is named after).
+Determining whether _every_ convex polyhedra has a net is still an unsolved problem (known as "Dürer's conjecture").

 ## Tested On
 - Windows 10